GavinRuff007/DailyJoke/README.md

 **2025-06-30 00:30**

-How do you organize a space party?
-You planet.
+What do you call cheese that isn't yours?
+Nacho cheese!